spotify/confidence-sdk-swift/README.md

 ### Xcode Dependencies

+You have two options, both start from File > Add Packages... in the code menu.

-First, ensure you have your GitHub account added as an option.
+First, ensure you have your GitHub account added as an option (+ > Add Source Control Account...).
 You will need to create a [Personal Access Token](https://github.com/settings/tokens) with the permissions defined in the Xcode interface.

-You then have two options.
+1. Add as a remote repository

-1. Search for `git@github.com:spotify/confidence-openfeature-provider-swift.git` and add it as a remote repository.
+    * Search for `git@github.com:spotify/confidence-openfeature-provider-swift.git` and click "Add Package"
+2. Clone the repository locally
+    * Clone locally using your preferred method
-2. Clone the repository and use the "Add Local..." button to select the local folder.
+    * Use the "Add Local..." button to select the local folder

 Note: Option 2 is only recommended if you are making changes to the provider, you will also need to add the relevant OpenFeature SDK manually.